sparkbox/standard/code-style/scss/README.md

 </section>
 ```

-Right now, we're only using BEM here, but we can add ITCSS to better communicate to other developers what this piece of code is (a component), and what it's for (defining classes for the hero block).
+Right now, we're only using BEM here, but we can add ITCSS to better communicate to other developers what this piece of code is (a component), and what it's for (defining classes for the hero Block).
+When you're working on an existing codebase, ITCSS also helps to communicate to other developers that this is _our_ code, and not code that already existed in the codebase.
 This example is a hero section, which is a specific part of our site's UI.
 That means it's a component in ITCSS.
 For components, we use `cmp-` to prefix class names and denote their purpose.

 ```html
 <section class="cmp-hero">